zaksoup/zotfiles/README.md

 * iterm2 (via `brew cask`)
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) *

+*Notes on ZSH*: these dotfiles assume that your shell is ZSH.
+While you can install them on a machine for which the primary login shell is `bash` they specifically target oh-my-zsh and zsh by installing a `.zshrc` file and omz themes.
+Furthermore, the shebang of all scripts in this repo is `#!/bin/zsh`.
+Nothing will run without zsh installed.

 ### Installation

 It is best to assume that the following paths are required as is unless a specific